yuehaoshi/LeetCodeNote/README.md

         return false;
     }
 };
 //Compare to 33, there are more special cases.
-For example, [1, 1, 0, 1], [1, 1, 2, 1], where nums[left] == nums[right] == nums[mid], in this case, there is no way to only move left or right, the only way is to shrink both left and right.
-The worst case is that every element in the array is the same, which will take O(n) time complexity.
-For an array with less duplicated element, O could reach O(logn)
+For example, [1, 1, 0, 1], [1, 1, 2, 1], where nums[left] == nums[right] == nums[mid],
+//in this case, there is no way to only move left or right, the only way is to shrink both left and right.
+//The worst case is that every element in the array is the same, which will take O(n) time complexity.
+//For an array with less duplicated element, O could reach O(logn)
 ```